eranx32/RL-Advanced-Maze-Solver/README.md

     * Linear (64 neurons) + ReLU
 * **Output Layer (4 Neurons):** Q-Values for `[UP, RIGHT, DOWN, LEFT]`

+## ⚖️ Reward Shaping Strategy

+The reward function is carefully balanced to ensure the agent prefers **solving** over **giving up**:

+* **Living Penalty (Small Negative Reward):** We use a tiny penalty per step to encourage the **shortest path**.
+* **The "Suicidal Agent" Problem:** If the step penalty is too high, the accumulated negative reward for a long path might outweigh the final prize.
+This would cause the agent to "commit suicide" (end the episode early) to minimize losses.
+* **Balance:** The penalty is set low enough so that the **Expected Return** remains positive even for long routes, keeping the agent motivated to reach the exit.

 ## 📂 Project Structure

 ```bash